 Sponsored Generic Top Level Domain Names

-As the distinction between domain name types became blurred, some industries started sponsoring their own generic top level domain names.
+As the distinction between types of domain names became blurred, some industries started sponsoring their own generic top level domain names.
 This enabled them to keep domain name integrity and regulate who could register a domain name.
 Examples of sponsored domain names are:

 - .aero – reserved for the aerospace industry.
 This was the first generic top level domain name to be reserved for a single industry.

-- .mobi – websites need to be mobile friendly – sponsored by Google, Microsoft, Nokia, Samsung, Ericsson, Vodafone, T-Mobile, Telefónica Móviles, Telecom Italia Mobile, Orascom Telecom, GSM Association, Hutchison Whampoa, Syniverse Technologies, and VISA.
+- .mobi – websites need to be mobile friendly, this domain is sponsored by Google, Microsoft, Nokia, Samsung, Ericsson, Vodafone, T-Mobile, Telefónica Móviles, Telecom Italia Mobile, Orascom Telecom, GSM Association, Hutchison Whampoa, Syniverse Technologies, and VISA.

 - .jobs – specifically for recruitment, intended for companies and organisations to advertise their positions in a standardised manner.
 This domain was sponsored by Employ Media LLC.